What is your advising style?

 - transcript (unofficial is fine),

-What are the minimum GPA and GRE scores for your group?
+What are the minimum GPA scores for your group?

 Although I don’t want to impose arbitrary cut-offs on applicants, higher scores will certainly make applications more competitive in gaining admission to the department and funding.
-As a rule of thumb, GPAs >3.5 and GREs >80% (especially for the quantitative component) are typical of successful applicants to the department.
+As a rule of thumb, GPAs >3.5 are typical of successful applicants to the department.

 I want work on a topic that is not on your list of potential questions.
 Can I still apply?